PaddlePaddle/PaddleDetection/README_en.md

 - 🔥 **2022.3.24：PaddleDetection released[release/2.4 version](https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.4)**

   - Release high-performanace SOTA object detection model [PP-YOLOE](configs/ppyoloe).
-It integrates cloud and edge devices and provides s/m/l/x versions.
-In particular, Verson I has the accuracy as 51.4% on COCO test 2017 dataset, inference speed as 78.1 FPS on a single Test V100.
+It integrates cloud and edge devices and provides S/M/L/X versions.
+In particular, Verson L has the accuracy as 51.4% on COCO test 2017 dataset, inference speed as 78.1 FPS on a single Test V100.
 It supports mixed precision training, 33% faster than PP-YOLOv2.
 Its full range of multi-sized models can meet different hardware arithmetic requirements, and adaptable to server, edge-device GPU and other AI accelerator cards on servers.
   - Release ultra-lightweight SOTA object detection model [PP-PicoDet Plus](configs/picodet) with 2% improvement in accuracy and 63% improvement in CPU inference speed.
 Add PicoDet-XS model with a 0.7M parameter, providing model sparsification and quantization functions for model acceleration.
 No specific post processing module is required for all the hardware, simplifying the deployment.
   - Release the real-time pedestrian analysis tool [PP-Human](deploy/pphuman).
 It has four major functions: pedestrian tracking, visitor flow statistics, human attribute recognition and falling detection.
 For falling detection, it is optimized based on real-life data with accurate recognition of various types of falling posture.
 It can adapt to different environmental background, light and camera angle.
-  - Add [YOLOX](configs/yolox) object detection model with nano/tiny/s/m/l/x.
-X version has the accuracy as 51.8% on COCO  Val2017 dataset.
+  - Add [YOLOX](configs/yolox) object detection model with nano/tiny/S/M/L/X. X version has the accuracy as 51.8% on COCO  Val2017 dataset.

 - 2021.11.03: PaddleDetection released [release/2.3 version](https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.3)